Quizzy-News/app/README.md

 This project is useful because it leads it's users to truthful news sources and keeps them engaged with the latest stories.

-Users can get started with the project by:

-Users can get help with your project here:

-___ maintains and contributes to the project

 [![Frame-11.png](https://i.postimg.cc/GtNTChbc/Frame-11.png)](https://postimg.cc/9wdQP24S)